WayneHKS/CTF-Write-ups/BingoCTF/Speedrun.md

 - **Location 2:** X = 350.362, Z = -0.261, Yaw = -116.6 degree

+After obtaining the X and Z coordinates, and Yaw (Angle facing).
+With these information two lines can be graphed out and the intersect will be the coordinate of the stronghold!

+To do this quickly, I decided to use a stronghold calculator tool online to calculate quickly calculate the exact location.
 <div align="center">
 <img src="./assets/Speedrun/StrongholdCalculator.png"
      alt="Question Description"
      style="display: block; margin: 0 auto;"
 />
 </div>

-After obtaining the coordinates, and Yew.
-Use a stronghold calculator online to calculate the exact location.

 <div align="center">
 <img src="./assets/Speedrun/CalculatedCoordinates.png"